Pre-Med Advising

 Second Year

-• Organic Chemistry and Physics must be completed before taking the MCAT in April of the Junior Year.
+• Organic Chemistry and Physics must be completed before taking the MCAT in April of the junior year: Take one or both of these courses in your sophomore year.

 Third Year

-• Contact the HPB chair to arrange for faculty recommendations to professional schools in early November.
+• Contact the PHPC chair to arrange for faculty recommendations to professional schools in early November.

-• Submit completed applications for LUHPB’s recommendation – March 1, 2008.
+• Submit completed applications for LUPHPC’s recommendation - March 15, 2015

 • Prepare for the professional school admissions exam by taking a review course or completing your own in depth review for the test.